MIROC-DOC/model_description/md_en/p-dif.md

 ### Basic Formula for Flux Calculations

-The vertical diffuse flux in the atmosphere is ,
-Using the diffusion coefficient $K$, it is evaluated as follows.
+The vertical diffuse flux in the atmosphere is evaluated by using the diffusion coefficient $K$ as follows

 $$
   F{u} = K_{M} \frac{\partial{u}}{\partial {\sigma}}